 3. Absinthe in the US isn’t real

 Up until 2007, this particular myth had some truth to it, as absinthe was still banned in American markets.
 Today, there are more than a few options on liquor store shelves.
 “A few exceptions aside, the quality and authenticity of absinthes found in the US market is very good,” Breaux says.
 And that means they’re made with Artemisia absinthium, AKA grande wormwood, the herb that gives the liquor its name and its flavor.
 “In contrast, the EU market remains heavily contaminated with offerings that amount to flavored vodka and green dye posing as absinthe, many being offered at prices well beyond their value,” he says.

 In the early 1990s, after the Velvet Revolution, the Czech Republic received a surge of “tourists willing to pay a premium for any bottled green (or bluish) liquid labeled ‘absinth’.”
 The truth is that the spirit was invented in Switzerland around the turn of the 19th century and was produced there and just over the border in southeastern France.
 “During the height of its popularity [in the late 1800s], more than 95 percent of the world’s absinthe was produced in that region,” Breaux says.

 5. Absinthe should be served with a flaming sugar cube

-The classic method of serving absinthe involves slowly dripping water into the spirit, often over a sugar cube held on a special perforated spoon.
+The classic method of serving absinthe involves slowly dripping water into a stemmed glass of the spirit, often over a sugar cube held on a special perforated spoon.
+During the process, the spirit will louche, which means to turn cloudy and opaque.
 But in “another tradition that magically appeared in the 1990s,” Breaux says, the sugar is first soaked with alcohol and lit with a match.
-Though impressive, the “fire ritual” is really designed to distract from the fact that a cheap and artificial product will not louche, or turn cloudy with the addition of water, like it should.
-It’s not necessary.
+Though impressive, the “fire ritual” is really designed to distract from the fact that a cheap and artificial product will not louche.